Suicidal Behavior in Children and Adolescents

 Rebuilding morale and restoring emotional equilibrium within the family are essential.
 A negative or unsupportive parental response is a serious concern and may suggest a need for a more intensive intervention such as out-of-home placement.
 A positive outcome is most likely if the family shows love and concern.

-Treatment reference
+Treatment references

 Response to suicide

-Family members of children and adolescents who committed suicide have complicated reactions to the suicide, including grief, guilt, and depression.
+Family members of children and adolescents who complete suicide have complicated reactions to the suicide, including grief, guilt, and depression.
 Counseling can help them understand the psychiatric context of the suicide and reflect on and acknowledge the child’s difficulties before the suicide.

-After a suicide, the risk of suicide may increase in other people in the community, especially friends and classmates of the person who committed suicide.
+After a suicide, the risk of suicide may increase in other people in the community, especially friends and classmates of the person who completed suicide.
 Resources (eg, guides for coping with a suicide loss) are available to help schools and communities after a suicide.
 School and community officials can arrange for mental health care practitioners to be available to provide information and consultation.

-Suicidal incidents are often preceded by behavioral changes (eg, despondent mood, low self-esteem, sleep and appetite disturbances, inability to concentrate, truancy from school, somatic complaints, and suicidal preoccupation), which often bring the child or adolescent to the physician’s office.
+Suicides are often preceded by behavioral changes (eg, despondent mood, low self-esteem, sleep and appetite disturbances, inability to concentrate, truancy from school, somatic complaints, and suicidal preoccupation), which often bring the child or adolescent to the physician’s office.
 Statements such as “I wish I had never been born” or “I would like to go to sleep and never wake up” should be taken seriously as possible indications of suicidal intent.
 A suicidal threat or attempt represents an important communication about the intensity of experienced despair.

 Early recognition of the risk factors mentioned above may help prevent a suicide attempt.
 In response to these early cues to threatened or attempted suicide, or to severe risk-taking behavior, vigorous intervention is appropriate.
 Adolescents should be directly questioned about their unhappy or self-destructive feelings; such direct questioning may diminish suicide risk.
 A physician should not provide unfounded reassurance, which can undermine the physician’s credibility and further lower the adolescent’s self-esteem.